braintree/braintree_android/v4_MIGRATION_GUIDE.md

 See the [CHANGELOG](/CHANGELOG.md) for a complete list of changes.
 This migration guide outlines the basics for updating your Braintree integration from v3 to v4.

-_Documentation for v4 will be published to https://developers.braintreepayments.com once it is available for general release._
+_Documentation for v4 is available at https://developer.paypal.com/braintree/docs/start/hello-client/android/v4._

 ## Table of Contents